-approximation.
-In this case the pressure p is replaced by the elevation of the free surface h in the analogous of equation (2.10).
+to the same branch (i.e. the branch (a)) have basically the same shape.
+The scenario we described above is strikingly similar to that presented by Satomura (1981) (see e.g. his figure 6) who analysed the stability of a non-stratified PC flow in the shallow water approximation.
+In this case the pressure p is replaced by the elevation of the free surface hin the analogous of equation (2.10).
 The author suggested that the instability is produced by the resonance of two Doppler-shifted shallow water waves.
-In this picture the (streamwise) phase velocity $C = Re(\omega)/k_x$ of a shallow water wave which travels close to one boundary can be approximated to that of a shallow water wave in a fluid at rest plus a Doppler shift, say U_d , which has the sign of the velocity of the considered boundary.
+In this picture the wave (stream-wise) phase speed $C = \omega/k_x$ of a shallow water wave which travels close to one boundary can be approximated to that of a shallow water wave in a fluid at rest plus a Doppler shift, say U_d , which has the sign of the velocity of the considered boundary.
 Two distinct counter propagating waves situated at opposite boundaries can then have the same phase speed and become resonant.
 Moreover the resonant wave numbers constitute a discrete spectrum because rigid walls make the dispersion relation of (non sheared) waves discrete.
 More recently, the same mechanism was also detailed to be responsible for linear instabilities in stratified, rotating plane Couette (Vanneste & Yavneh 2007) and stratified Taylor-Couette (Park & Billant 2013) flows.
 We suggest and show below that this interpretation remains valid in our case if we replace shallow water gravity waves with internal gravity waves.
-The dispersion relation of the latter is also discrete and one has:
+The dispersion relation of the latter is also discrete and one